davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 > The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's ClientKeyShare extension was acceptable.
-If the client proposed groups are not acceptable by the server, it will respond with a "handshake_failure" fatal alert.
+If the client proposed cipher suites are not acceptable by the server, it MUST respond with an "insufficient_security" or "unsupported_cipher_suites" fatal alert.
 If a client receives a ServerHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.